-The solution interfaces and interoperates with data quality management tool.
+The solution interfaces and interoperates with data quality management tools.
+The tool refers to a commercial product that will be acquired at a future date.

 2- Non-Functional requirements

 The IBG Solution must meet the following mandatory Non-functional requirements